CiscoSecurity/sxo-05-security-workflows/docs/faqs.md

 ---

 ### Q: Where is SecureX Orchestration hosted?
 **A**: The orchestration components of SecureX are hosted in Amazon Web Services.
 The AWS region depends on which instance of SecureX you're using.
+For more information about AWS regions and SecureX privacy, please visit the [Cisco Trust Center](https://trustportal.cisco.com#/1592946938366835)

 ### Q: Do you provide a list of source IPs/hostnames for orchestration nodes?
 **A**: No, we don't.
 Since orchestration is in AWS, we can't quantify the ever-changing IP assignments of the orchestration nodes.

 ### Q: How do I connect to on-premise devices?
-**A**: Anything you want to configure as a Target in orchestration must be reachable via the public internet or a proxy.
-We don't typically recommend opening holes in your firewalls for orchestration traffic since we don't provide a list of source IPs.
-An on-premise connector is being developed and will be available in the future.
+**A**: You can use the SecureX Orchestration Remote to integrate on-premise resources into your workflows.
+Check out [this page]({{ site.baseurl }}/remote) for more information.

 ### Q: What Python modules are available?
 **A**: See the [Python Modules]({{ site.baseurl }}/activities/python/modules) page.